New Norcia Station: NNO-2

 A 4.5 m dish designated NNO-2 was inaugurated on 11 February 2016.
 NNO-2 acts as an acquisition aid for the 35 m dish for fast-moving satellites and launch vehicles during their launch and early orbit stage.

 The NNO-2 mount is capable of tracking at 20 degrees per second in azimuth and 10 degrees per second in elevation.

 The 4.5 m dish has a half-power beam width of 1.9 degrees at S-band and 0.5 degrees at X-band and can be used to communicate with spacecraft up to 100,000 km in altitude.
 To help in signal acquisition when the spacecraft position is too uncertain, the 4.5 m dish has a 0.75 m dish piggy-backed onto it, with a half-power beam width of 3.5 degrees at X-band.
 There is no S-band capability on the 0.75 m dish.

 NNO-2 may also be operated independently of NNO-1, as it commonly does during support activities for launches of Ariane 6 and Vega rockets from the Guiana Space Centre.

 NNO-3

 Crane lift of the 35m NNO3 main reflector and backup structure during construction.
 NNO1 is in the foreground.

-As of June 2025, construction of the NNO-3 antenna at New Norcia is ongoing.
-The new antenna is being built to the same mechanical specification as NNO-1, utilising a 35 m main reflector on a mount capable of 1 degree-per-second tracking in both azimuth and elevation, by a consortium of companies.
-Once complete, the antenna will support X-, K- and Ka-bands uplink and downlink, and has provision for a future 100 kW class X-uplink.
+Construction of the NNO-3 antenna at New Norcia was completed in late 2025.
+The new antenna is built to the same mechanical specification as NNO-1, utilising a 35 m main reflector on a mount capable of 1 degree-per-second tracking in both azimuth and elevation, by a consortium of companies.
+The antenna supports X-, K- and Ka-bands uplink and downlink, and has provision for a future 100 kW class X-uplink.

-The antenna is in the final fitout phase, with operations scheduled to begin in January 2026.
+The official inauguration was in late 2025.
+In April 2026 the antenna entered full operations.